Government Information (Public Access) Act 2009 (NSW) (GIPA Act)

 - undertake research to support BHI’s performance.

-BHI is a small specialised organisation that includes skilled staff in data analysis, health services research, communications and corporate support.
+BHI is a specialised organisation with skilled staff in data analysis, health services research, communications and corporate support.
 BHI’s organisational chart is available below.

-The Chief Executive, Dr Jean-Frederic Levesque, leads the management team consisting of:
+The Chief Executive, Dr Diane Watson, leads the management team consisting of:

-- Kim Sutherland, Senior Director Performance Measurement and Reporting
+- Amanda Mulcahy – Senior Director, Performance Measurement and Reporting

-The Board of the Bureau of Health Information has direct line report to the NSW Minister for Health.
+The BHI Board reports directly to the NSW Minister for Health.
 Its membership includes:

 - Mr Ian Gillespie